Generic Name: Methadone hydrochloride

 In an individual physically dependent on opioids, administration of an opioid receptor antagonist may precipitate an acute withdrawal.
 The severity of the withdrawal produced will depend on the degree of physical dependence and the dose of the antagonist administered.
 If a decision is made to treat serious respiratory depression in the physically dependent patient, administration of the antagonist should be begun with care and by titration with smaller than usual doses of the antagonist.

 Methadone hydrochloride is chemically described as 6-(dimethylamino)-4,4-diphenyl-3-hepatanone hydrochloride.
 Methadone hydrochloride is a white, crystalline material that is water-soluble.
+Its molecular formula is C21H27NO•HCl and it has a molecular weight of 345.91.
 Methadone hydrochloride has a melting point of 235°C, and a pKa of 8.25 in water at 20°C. Its octanol/water partition coefficient at pH 7.4 is 117.
 A solution (1:100) in water has a pH between 4.5 and 6.5.

 It has the following structural formula:

-Each Methadone Hydrochloride Tablet contains 5 or 10 mg of Methadone hydrochloride, USP and the following inactive ingredients: lactose monohydrate, magnesium stearate, microcrystalline cellulose and silicon dioxide.
+Each Methadone hydrochloride tablet contains 10 mg of Methadone hydrochloride, USP and the following inactive ingredients: magnesium stearate, microcrystalline cellulose, and starch.

 Methadone - Clinical Pharmacology